elastic/integrations/packages/windows/docs/README.md

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
 You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.

-The Windows datasets collect different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.
+Each data stream collects different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.

 ## Setup